Managed and Unmanaged Code in .NET

-That means, if your applications having unused objects, then CLR will clean those objects using Garbage Collector.
+That means, if your applications have unused objects, then CLR will clean those objects using Garbage Collector.
 If your application wants to communicate with other applications, then it will make sure that CTS (Common Type System) and CLS are available.
 CLR uses CAS (Code Access Security) if your application has the proper rights to execute.
 The CLR will load your application and unload your application, etc. So, for better understanding, please have a look at the following image.

-Now, let say, you have also used other third-party exe in your .NET application like Skype, PowerPoint, Microsoft Excel, etc. These “exe” are not made in dot net, they are made using other programming languages such as C, C++.
+Now, let’s say, you have also used other third-party EXE in your .NET application like Skype, PowerPoint, Microsoft Excel, etc. These “EXE” are not made in dot net, they are made using other programming languages such as C, and C++.

 What exactly is the managed and unmanaged code in .NET?

 The codes which run under the complete control of CLR are called Managed Code in .NET.
-These kinds of code (Managed code in C#) are run by dot net runtime environment.
+These kinds of code (Managed code in C#) are run by a dot net runtime environment.
 If the dot net framework is not installed or if dot net runtime is not available, then these kinds of codes are not going to be executed.
 CLR will provide all the facilities and features of .NET to the managed code execution like Language Interoperability, Automatic memory management, Exception handling mechanism, code access security, etc.

-On the other hand, Skype, PowerPoint, Microsoft Excel does not require dot net runtime, they run under their own environment.
-So, in short, the code (exe, web app) which not run under the control of CLR is called unmanaged code in .NET.
+On the other hand, Skype, PowerPoint, and Microsoft Excel do not require dot net runtime, they run under their own environment.
+So, in short, the code (EXE, Web App) which not run under the control of CLR is called unmanaged code in .NET.
 CLR will not provide any facilities and features of .NET to the unmanaged code in C# execution like Language Interoperability, Automatic memory management, Exception handling mechanism, code access security, etc.